atecon/season_plot/README.md

 # Changelog

 * **v0.3 (November 2024)**
-	* add new parameter `pointsize` for controlling the size of points in the plot
+	* add new parameter `point_size` for controlling the size of points in the plot
 	* Internal refactoring and code cleanup

 * **v0.2 (November 2024)**